ncsu-yoon-lab/project-oval/README.md

 Startup requires setting up the ROS2 environment on the on board computer, setting up the GUI on a separate computer, and setting up the EC2 AWS web server on a separate computer or the same one as the GUI

-# Startup Sequence For On Board Computer (Jetson)
+## Startup Sequence For On Board Computer (Jetson)

 List of all the nodes needed:
 - Joy Node
 - Swift GNSS Node
 - Zed Node
-- XBOX Controller Node
+- XBox Controller Node
 - Motor Actuation Node
 - RTK Node
 - Pure Pursuit Node